Business-Brio/MIT_Open_license/README.md

-# business_brio
+# business_brio_package
 **business_brio** (pronounced “Business Brio”) is an open-source python package which contains sub-module named 'performance_rank_discrete'
 This submodule has one class named 'test' and this has one method named 'result'.

-This sub-module of the package(business_brio) will help you to get interpretation of several associates' performance (good or bad) on basis of two groups.
+This sub-module of the package(business_brio_package) will help you to get interpretation of several associates' performance (good or bad) on basis of two groups.

 ## How the dataset should be?